mlytics/mly-stream-sdk-guide/Web SDK/Introduction.md

 >
 > See more information about integration with `video.js` [here](./web-player-videojs-vanilla).

-## PWA
+## Progressive Web App (PWA)

-Although Mlytics SDK gets along with two most popular PWA development tools.
-One is `React`; the other is `Vue.js`.
-Please be aware that using frameworks, which is based from the PWA development tools asforesaid, might not be satisfactory.
+Mlytics SDK is compatible with the two most popular Progressive Web App (PWA) development tools: `React` and `Vue.js`.
+However, please note that installing Mlytics SDK via npm might not provide a satisfactory experience when using frameworks derived from the aforementioned PWA development tools.
+Therefore, we recommend including the Mlytics SDK using static script tags in `public/index.html` instead.

 # Q&A

 ### Q: How to verified whether Mlytics SDK is working or not?
-#### A: Please open Devtools in your browser, switch to the Network panel and filter out the needed request with `Fetch/XHR` tag.
+#### A: Please open the Developer Tools in your browser, switch to the Network panel, and filter the request using with `Fetch/XHR` tag to locate the needed request.
 ![How to switch to Network panel](https://lh3.googleusercontent.com/d/1Su8pvrnmU-y5aOkQTHVGU64IWD7x3pkJ)
 #### You may observe that manifests and segments were downloaded through different domains.
-And for those requests which was made by Mlytics SDK will follow by an addition query string called `via_mlysdk`.
+Requests made by Mlytics SDK will be followed by an additional query string called `via_mlysdk`.
 ![Example when using SDK](https://lh3.googleusercontent.com/d/1oUqc4wr0F3VxFoYsBjgfjVRi5R-GoEj2)

 ### Q: How can I tell the version of Mlytics SDK I'm using?
-#### A: There is a interface from Mlytics SDK tells which version are you using.
-Type `driver.settings.software.version` in **Devtools Console Panel** or call it in script block and print it out.
+#### A: Mlytics SDK provides an interface to check the version you're using.
+Open the Developer Tools in your browser, switch to the Console panel, and type `driver.settings.software.version`.
+Alternatively, you can call it within a script block and print out the version.
 ![How to check mlytics sdk version](https://lh3.googleusercontent.com/d/1aopXsJQGNl95tbdf7g2V0ZvPHhw9Oq61)